thomasbcox/ridgefield_wa/README.md

 # ridgefield_wa
-A collection of documents related to Ridgefield, Washington.
+A collection of documents initially related to Ridgefield, Washington, and eventually expanded to include wider realms of civic interest to the author.
 Assembled by Thomas B. Cox.